IRC with SSL and OTR Encryption

 /save

-You can automatically load OTR at startup adding the load command in Irssi startup file, type in a separate terminal:
+You can automatically load OTR at startup by adding the load command to the Irssi startup file.
+Type in a separate terminal:

 echo "load otr" >> ~/.irssi/startup

-Last step is to create a key to be used by your account on a certain IRC server.
-Once OTR is loaded type:
+The last step is to create a key to be used by your account on a certain IRC server.
+Once OTR is loaded, type:

 /otr genkey your_nickname@irc.indymedia.org

-Verify the status of the process (might take a while) typing:
+Verify the status of the process (might take a while) by typing:

 /otr info